maru801/jellyfin-scripts/README.md

 All deletions are sent to a log as described in the script.

 Also, don't forget to link the correct paths in the script.

-### THIS SCRIPT WILL ERASE ALL JPG FILES THAT DON'T MATCH A VIDEO FILE NAME IN THE SAME LINKED DIRECTORIES.
+### THIS SCRIPT WILL ERASE ALL JPG FILES THAT DON'T MATCH A VIDEO FILE NAME IN THE SAME LINKED DIRECTORIES

 Don't lose your stored images by accident.

 The following are files that are excluded from being deleted:

+- tvshow.nfo
+- season.nfo
+- movie.nfo
+- VIDEO_TS.nfo
+- artist.nfo
+- album.nfo
 - folder.jpg
 - banner.jpg
 - backdrop.jpg
 - logo.jpg
 - cover.jpg
 - landscape.jpg
-- tvshow.nfo
-- season.nfo
-- movie.nfo
-- VIDEO_TS.nfo
-- artist.nfo
-- album.nfo
+- "-poster.*"

 If your server has extra jpg files that are used for metadata purposes that don't match with this list, they will be deleted.
 You will have to modify the script to ignore other jpg metadata that you want to keep.

 Note:

 - I separated file types from the logic and into variables to make editing the script easier.
 Just creating a new variable for your new metadata won't be enough.
 You need to modifiy the actual logic to include your new variable.

 The main lines that contain the logic to edit the libraries are located at line 196 (for -h flag, not-verbose output), and line 303 (for all other verbose output).

 Notes on why I created this:

 - I manually delete files a lot on my server.
 I sometimes forget to delete the related metadata files that Jellyfin and Jellyscrub place in my libraries.
 - These left-over metadata files are useless, take up space, and stick around forever unless I find and delete them.

-### -- chapter-error-checker-jellyfin-v10.9.2.sh --
-This is a simple script that checks the current daily Jellyfin log to determine if a chapter image generation error occured at or before the time the script was ran.
-Found chapter image generation errors are reported to standard output.